sportiduino/sportiduino/docs/en/BaseStation.md

 Using the Config master card, you can set:

 - the duration of the Active mode,
-- checking start and finish punches,
+- Start as Check mode,
 - checking the initialization time of the cards,
-- Fast mark mode,
+- Fast Punch mode,
 - antenna gain,
 - password.

-With checking the start and finish punches, the Start station (number 240) will only accept cleared cards.
+With Start as Check mode, the Start station (number 240) will only accept cleared cards.

-Other stations will respond to the cards only with a punch of the Start station.
-And after the Finish station (number 245), the card can no longer be punched at other stations before cleaning.
-This will avoid any mistakes and accidents.
-By default all these checks are disabled, the password is 0-0-0.
+By default all special modes are disabled, the password is 0-0-0.

 ### The Clearing station